adevrrc/adev-p2-notes/docs/windows-forms-apps/form.md

 #### Load Event

-The Load event occurs before the form is shown for the first time.
+The `Load` event occurs before the form is shown for the first time.
 This event can be used to prepare the data that is used on the form.
 It can also be used to set the form's control's initial state.

-The Load event is too early to perform some form tasks, as the form is not been displayed on the screen yet.
+The `Load` event is too early to perform some form tasks, as the form is not been displayed on the screen yet.
 {: .alert .alert-note}

 #### Shown Event

-The Shown event occurs after the form is first displayed.
-This event can be used to perform tasks that were too early to do during the Load event.
+The `Shown` event occurs after the form is first displayed.
+This event can be used to perform tasks that were too early to do during the `Load` event.

 #### FormClosing Event

-When a form is closed (using the UI close button or Close() method) the FormClosing event is raised before the form is removed from the screen.
+When a Form is closed (using the UI close button or `Close()` method) the `FormClosing` event is raised before the form is removed from the screen.
 This is event is used for last second tasks before the form actually closes.
-An example would be to display a MessageBox to ask the user to save changes.
-During the FormClosing event, you can cancel the closing of the form by using the event's FormClosingEventArgs parameter.
-Cancelling the close will prevent the FormClosed event from taking place.
+An example would be to display a `MessageBox` to ask the user to save changes.
+During the `FormClosing` event, you can cancel the closing of the form by using the event's `FormClosingEventArgs` parameter.
+Cancelling the close will prevent the `FormClosed` event from taking place.

 #### FormClosed Event

-The FormClosed event occurs after the form is closed and removed from the screen.
+The `FormClosed` event occurs after the form is closed and removed from the screen.
 This event can be used to dispose of resources, like file streams.

 ## Notable Class Members